 - 3. a.
 Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized/vulnerable groups? : No - b.
 From which marginalized/vulnerable groups do you procure?: None - c.
-What percentage of total procurement (by value) does it constitute? : N.A. - 4.
-Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge
+What percentage of total procurement (by value) does it constitute?: N.A. - 4.
+Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current Financial Year), based on traditional knowledge

-Intellectual Property based on Owned/ Acquired Benefit shared Basis of calculating benefit share
+Intellectual Property based on traditional knowledge Owned/ Acquired (Yes/No) Benefit shared (Yes/No) Basis of calculating benefit share N.A.

-traditional knowledge (Yes/No) (Yes/No)

-N.A.

-5. Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes wherein usage of traditional knowledge is involved
+5. Details of corrective actions taken or underway, based on any adverse order in intellectual property related disputes where in usage of traditional knowledge is involved.